Muhammed-Rizin/Book-Management-API/README.md

   - `id` (string): The unique identifier of the book to be deleted.
 - **Response:** No content (204) upon successful deletion.

+## API Versioning
+The Book Management API follows a versioning approach to ensure backward compatibility as the API evolves.
+The current API version is `v1`.
+All endpoints are prefixed with the version identifier for clarity.

+For example, the endpoint for getting all books in the current version is `/api/v1/book/getAll`.

+When making requests to the API, ensure that you use the appropriate version prefix to access the desired functionality.

 ## Setting Up the Application

 1. Clone the repository to your local machine: